• Webpages

 We at HDFC Life are committed to offer innovative products and services that enable individuals live a ‘Life of Pride’.
 For over two decades we have been providing life insurance plans - protection, pension, savings, investment, annuity and health.

-#Tax benefits and deductions are subject to provisions of the Income Tax Act, 1961 and Income Tax Rules made thereunder.
+NOTE: Tax benefits & exemptions are subject to conditions of the Income Tax Act, 1961 and its provisions.
 Tax Laws are subject to change from time to time.

-#The customer is requested to seek tax advice from his Chartered Accountant or personal tax advisor with respect to his personal tax liabilities under the Income-tax law
+Customer is requested to seek tax advice from his Chartered Accountant or personal tax advisor with respect to his personal tax liabilities under the Income-tax law.